-Sultanpur Bird Sanctuary Map
+Sultanpur Bird Sanctuary Google Map and Guide Map

-Sultanpur Bird Sanctuary How to Reach
+How to Reach Sultanpur Bird Sanctuary

 It is 40 KM away from Dhaula Kuan, and 50 Km from New Delhi.
 It is 14 km away from the Gurgaon Bus stand and Railway Station.
 Visitors can reach here via bused running Gurgaon Farukh Nagar Road.
 Public transport facility is not good in this area.
 Best way to reach here via own vehicle.